configuration.nix

 ZFS on NixOS

 I’ve recently set up a new home server to act as a NAS and fulfil other misc responsibilities.
-It’s got 4x6TB HDDs in raidz configuration.
+It has 4x6TB HDDs in a raidz configuration.
 Here’s how I got ZFS set up on NixOS.

 Install NixOS and enable ZFS